Aerial Application of Water Enhancer Study

 Analyzing the Data

-After the 2017 fire season, CoE staff will analyze the information recorded by personnel on the fires and produce two reports:
+After the 2017 and 2018 fire seasons, CoE staff will analyze the information recorded by personnel on the fires and produce two reports:

-- A preliminary report on the use of water enhancers during the 2017 fire season, including how many fires the water enhancers were used on, the locations of the fires, how much water enhancer was used, cost, fuel types, etc.
+- A preliminary report on the use of water enhancers during the 2017 and 2018 fire seasons, including how many fires the water enhancers were used on, the locations of the fires, how much water enhancer was used, cost, fuel types, etc.

 - A final report on the use and effectiveness of each enhancer with recommendations for future use on fires in Colorado and beyond, including: